Peter van Inwagen: Career

-In a paper submitted to The Journal of Ethics, "How to Think about the Problem of Free Will", Van Inwagen worries that the concept "free will" may be incoherent.
-He writes, "There are seemingly unanswerable arguments that (if they are indeed unanswerable) demonstrate that free will is incompatible with determinism.
-And there are seemingly unanswerable arguments that ... demonstrate that free will is incompatible with indeterminism.
-But if free will is incompatible both with determinism and indeterminism, the concept 'free will' is incoherent, and the thing free will does not exist."

-In his book Material Beings, Van Inwagen argues that all material objects are either elementary particles or living organisms.
+In Material Beings, Van Inwagen argues that all material objects are either elementary particles or living organisms.
 Every composite material object is made up of elementary particles, and the only such composite objects are living organisms.
 A consequence of this view is that everyday objects such as tables, chairs, cars, buildings, and clouds do not exist.
 While there seem to be such things, this is only because there are elementary particles arranged in specific ways.
 For example, where it seems that there is a chair, Van Inwagen says that there are only elementary particles arranged chairwise.
 These particles do not compose an object, any more than a swarm of bees composes an object.
 Like a swarm of bees, the particles we call a chair maintain a more or less stable arrangement for a while, which gives the impression of a single object.
 An individual bee, by contrast, has parts that are unified in the right way to constitute a single object (namely, a bee).

 Van Inwagen gave the 2003 Gifford Lectures; they are published in his The Problem of Evil.
-There Van Inwagen argues that the problem of evil is a philosophical argument and, like most philosophical arguments, fails.
+There he argues that the problem of evil is a philosophical argument and, like most philosophical arguments, fails.

-In recent years, Van Inwagen has shown an interest in the afterlife debate, particularly in relation to resurrection of the body.
+Van Inwagen has shown an interest in the afterlife debate, particularly in relation to resurrection of the body.
 In his article "I Look for the Resurrection of the Dead and the Life of the World to Come", he concludes that Christians must account for some sort of physical continuity in their account of existence of the same person after death.
 In particular, Van Inwagen notes, this is a problem for the Christian materialist, one who believes that human beings are physical substances.

 Awards and honors

-He was elected to the American Academy of Arts and Sciences in 2005, and was President of the Central Division of the American Philosophical Association in 2008/09.
+Van Inwagen was elected to the American Academy of Arts and Sciences in 2005, and was President of the Central Division of the American Philosophical Association in 2008/09.
 He was the President of the Society of Christian Philosophers from 2010 to 2013.